Optometry Student Challenge

 - Competition will be judged in 2 categories: Case Study (Report) and Research.

-- Based on the judge's decision, 8 abstracts will be selected and all will be notified of results.
+- Based on the judge's decision, 5 abstracts will be selected and all finalists will be notified of results by October 31, 2018.

 - 2 authors and their work will be recognized as honorable mention and authors will receive $250 each.

-CONDITIONS: Challenge runs from May 1st through through October 31, 2017 and is available to Schools and Colleges of Optometry in North America.
-Participants must register no later than June 30th, 2017.
-Abstracts for Optometry Student Challenge will be accepted until October 31st, 2017.
+CONDITIONS: Challenge runs from July 1st through through October 15, 2018 and is available to Schools and Colleges of Optometry in North America.
+Participants must register no later than July 31, 2018.
+Abstracts for Optometry Student Challenge will be accepted until October 15, 2018.
 Final abstract submissions are electronic only-PDF document.
-Submitted abstracts for the 2017 3rd or 4th Year Optometry Student Challenge will be accepted only through this website.
+Submitted abstracts for the 2018 3rd or 4th Year Optometry Student Challenge will be accepted only through this website.
 Printed forms or faxed forms will not be accepted.
 Abstracts are limited to 4,000 characters total (including spaces, punctuation, etc).
 Submissions that exceed this limit will not be accepted by the website, but the submitter will immediately be given the opportunity to modify the submission so that it fits within this size limit.
 Authors are encouraged to keep abstracts succinct.
 Primary authors will receive immediate confirmation that their abstract was received via an e-mail confirmation sent to the address listed for the communicating author.
 The submitting author is responsible for assuring that all co-authors have read the final submitted version of the abstract and confirm that they have consented explicitly to including their names in the list of authors.
-Judging to take place between of November 1-10, 2017.
-Results of this competition will be sent to each of the authors and all of the schools and colleges of optometry by November 17, 2017.
+The 5 finalists must submit their posters by November 21, 2018.
+Results of this competition will be communicated with the winners and runner-ups by December 1, 2018.